PowerShell/DscResources/StyleGuidelines.md

 ### Function Names Use Pascal Case

 Function names must use PascalCase.
+This means that each concatenating word is capitalized.

 **Bad:**